isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 If a class has any `private` data, a user cannot completely initialize an object without the use of a constructor.
 Hence, the class definer will provide a constructor and must specify its meaning.
-This effectively means the definer need to define an invariant.
+This effectively means the definer needs to define an invariant.

 **See also**: